What was once a simple knife used by French farmers is now one of the most sought-after corkscrews in the world

 One trademark of a true Laguiole knife is an insect forged on the spring.
 Many believe it represents the flies or horseflies commonly seen in the Aveyron region because of the cattle bred there.
 The catch on a Laguiole knife is often referred to as la mouche or the fly.

 But locals prefer another, more glamorous story suggesting that the insect is a bee — an imperial symbol bestowed by Napoleon himself to the town of Laguiole in thanks for the bravery of its soldiers.

 Beware of cheap imitations

 The Laguiole name and signature bee cause a lot of confusion.
 Laguiole is not a single company that produces these knives and corkscrews — it is really just a generic name for a folding pocket knife.

 Many inexpensive, low-quality knock-offs have flooded the market.
 Many of these low quality, machine-made knives and corkscrews are made in China or Pakistan.
 Even French manufacturers produce varying levels of quality, from inexpensive, mostly machine-made items to high-end, fully hand-made and engraved products (with a high price tag to match).
 Look for products that are “Laguiole en Aubrac” for the finest quality.

 Laguiole catches on

 Over the years, demand grew, production increased, and the manufacturers expanded their operation 100 miles northwest to the town of Thiers.
 By 1981, all of these famous knives were produced in Thiers.
 In 1988, the town of Laguiole built two forges to once again produce its namesake products, but most authentic Laguiole products are still produced there.

-While the design of the Laguiole knife is more than 170 years old, the design of the coveted modern Laguiole corkscrewsis only 20 years old.
+While the design of the Laguiole knife is more than 170 years old, the design of the coveted modern Laguiole corkscrews is recent.
 Today the Laguiole name and signature bee adorns folding knives, corkscrews, table cutlery and cigar cutters.
 To experience the craftsmanship that goes into hand-assembling a Forge de Laguiole corkscrew, watch the video below.
 The Laguioles we sell are more affordably priced, but we still found the process interesting.